TheOriginalJiozx/TopCalculations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Click on logo to view live-demo:
+Click on logo to view live-demo

 [![Product Name Screen Shot][product-screenshot]](https://springappdemotopcalculations-aubvf8d5dwf6d0h9.westeurope-01.azurewebsites.net)

 Our project is a project calculation tool made to a customer.

 The tool is an advanced tool for creating, updating and deleting projects, task and subtasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>